OpenNMS/opennms-tss-plugin-tests/README.md

 This repository contains tools to test Time Series Storage Plugins.

-It also offers a simple in memory implementation of a time series storage plugin as reference and to try out the time series integration layer in opennms
+It also offers a simple in memory implementation of a time series storage plugin as reference and to try out the time series integration layer in OpenNMS.

 ## Tests
 We have developed a set of test cases to check if a plugin implementation works properly.